curityio/account-linking-recipes/doc/4-migrating-to-passwordless-behavior.md

 # Migrating to Passwordless Identity Behavior

 This page describes shows how passwordless logins can be introduced gradually, in an opt-in manner.\
-This is done by identifying the user, then setting the primary authentication factor dynamically.
+This enables existing users to upgrade from passwords to passwordless, without duplicating their account.

 ## Example Scenario

 There are many security solutions that could be designed with WebAuthn.\
-In this scenario, internet users can either login with a password, or can bring their own WebAuthn platform device.\
+In this scenario, internet users can either login with a password, or can bring their own WebAuthn platform device.
-Once the WebAuthn device is registered they no longer use password based logins.

 ## Authentication Selection